AndyDinh/aardvarkRepokidDemo/setup/README.md

 ## To run the environment...

+**NOTE:** If this is run in a Cloud9 environment, you will want to run the Aardvark and Repokid Environment as root: `sudo su`
+  - This is due to the fact that AWS Cloud9 prevents regular users from storing AWS credentials

 1. Configure your credentials: `aws configure`
     - NOTE: If running in Cloud9, must use `sudo aws configure`
 2. Run the environment setup in this directory: `envsetup.sh`